 View the results and learn more about the 2020 PBPC Consumer Research study.

 Interested in a deeper dive into the research?
-The full results of the study are accessible only to PBPC members.
-Learn more about the benefits of PBPC membership or contact us for more information.
+Full results of PBPC’s 2025 Consumer Trends study are available exclusively to PBPC members.